 Climb up a stony lane to the top of a ridge, that looks out over an olive tree grove and village.
 We were walking a little slower here because the path is a bit steep at places but not too bad.
-We must gain a total of 2200 ft.
-(670 meters) on day six.

 The nice path ends at this intersection, with the yellow arrow on the pole, telling the pilgrimage traveler to turn right, and onto the Rua Principal, towards Casais.

 There are new waymarks through here, so it will be easier to follow.
 And this intersection marks the top of the first climb at almost exactly six kms into the day.

 Before reaching Casais, I noticed that I had a lot to say, and voice journaled quite a bit.
 After having settled into the first 5-6 km, I began to reflect on my morning of day six on the Camino Portugués.